feliperaindo/script-pull-request-trybe/README.md

 + Step 1 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `TOKEN="personal token from github"` and substitute "personal token from github" for your personal github token.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

 + Step 2 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `LOCAL_DIR="local directory you will choose"` and substitute "local directory you will choose" for a entire path directory you choose.
-This directory will be use to storage all repositories you will clone using this scritp.
+This directory will be use to storage all repositories you will clone using this script.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

 + Step 3 :arrow_forward: In the first lines from file `script-to-pr.sh` foud the text `TEAM="inform your team"` and substitute "inform your team" for the letter in LOWER CASE of your team.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.